Continuous springy beams

 Note: This page addresses longitudinal settings for the fulcrum points of CSBs.
-Suggestions for the setting out of the vertical position of the fixed fulcrums on a CSB chassis are given here.
+For suggestions on the setting out of the vertical position of the fixed fulcrums on a CSB chassis, see this page.

 The way in which the continuous beam bends is significantly different compared to the use of separate springy beam sections for each hornblock.
 Although in both cases there is no constraint on the rotation of the beam about the fulcrum pivot points, the deflection of a hornblock in the case of the continuous springy beam influences the deflection of the adjacent one, and therefore a degree of longitudinal equalisation is present.
 The axle deflections produced in a CSB depend on the spacing and relationship of the frame and axle fulcrum points, the strength of the beam, the overall weight of the loco, and where the centre of gravity of the loco is.

 To allow rotation of the beam about the fulcrum pivot points, the beam is not constrained along its longitudinal axis by any additional longitudinal force, i.e. it is not fixed to any of the fulcrum pivot points nor is it fixed to the chassis.
 In the CSBs shown on this page, there are no additional rotational moments applied to the outermost fulcrum points.

 Although the principle of using a single wire across several hornblocks is not new, there being a number of locomotives marketed in the USA in the late 1940s, and in the UK in the 1950s, with tension-assisted devices, Ted Scannell is regarded (from a CLAG perspective) as having the brainwave of making a spring beam continuous over two (and later, three, etc) axles.
 The first implementation of this type of continuous spring beam is thought to have been in Bill Bedford's coach bogies.

 |Although the diagrams on this page show overslung CSBs, they can of course be implemented in underslung mode.|